tenjohokwen/fma-skeckit-app/docs/user-guide.md

 ## Introduction

-The **FMA Skeckit App** is a comprehensive file management application designed to help legal professionals and case managers organize client information, documents, and case metadata efficiently.
+The **FMA App** is a comprehensive file management application designed to help legal professionals and case managers organize client information, documents, and case metadata efficiently.
 The application provides secure user authentication, powerful search capabilities, and role-based access control to ensure data security and operational efficiency.

 ### Key Features